-The operating environment is important to ensure optimal performance of the detector.
+An appropriate operating environment is important to ensure optimal performance of the device.

 This section provides important requirements for the installation site.
 Note the following:

-- Operate the detector only under appropriate laboratory conditions. - The detector is intended to be part of the Vanquish system.
-Observe the site requirements for the Vanquish system as stated in the Vanquish System Operating Manual. - For specifications, see the Specifications section in this operating manual and the Operating Manuals for the other modules in the Vanquish system.
+- Operate the device only under appropriate laboratory conditions. - The device is intended to be part of the Vanquish system.
+Observe the site requirements for the Vanquish system as stated in the Vanquish System Operating Manual. - For specifications, see Specifications (> page 169) and the Specifications sections in the Operating Manuals for the other modules in the Vanquish system. - For general residual hazards, see General Residual Hazards (page 23).